Content

 Provisions

-Provisions are recognised if there is an probable obligation based on an event that took place prior to the balance sheet date, the amount and/or due date of which is uncertain but capable of being estimated.
+Provisions are recognised if there is a probable obligation based on an event that took place prior to the balance sheet date, the amount and/or due date of which is uncertain but capable of being estimated.

 Contingent liabilities